MarynaShavlak/dev-interview-hub/src/entities/Comment/ui/CommentCard/CommentCardRedesigned/README.md

 const App = () => {
     return (
         <div>
-            <RedesignedCommentCard
+            <CommentCardRedesigned
                 className="my-custom-class"
                 comment={sampleComment}
             />
-            {/* The RedesignedCommentCard component provides an updated look for displaying comments */}
+            {/* The CommentCardRedesigned component provides an updated look for displaying comments */}
         </div>
     );
 };

 ```
 ## Conclusion
-The **`RedesignedCommentCard`** component represents a significant advancement in comment display, offering a modern and engaging interface.
+The **`CommentCardRedesigned`** component represents a significant advancement in comment display, offering a modern and engaging interface.
 By leveraging updated design elements and improving user interaction, it enhances the overall experience while reflecting the latest design standards.
 This component is crucial for applications transitioning to a new design system, ensuring that users benefit from a contemporary and visually appealing comment presentation.